secretstartups/handbook/sites/handbook/source/handbook/legal/materials-legal-review-process/index.html.md

 * [AMAs](/handbook/communication/ask-me-anything/), [Key Review](/handbook/key-review/) meetings, and [Group Conversations](/handbook/group-conversations/) streamed or published [publicly](/handbook/marketing/marketing-operations/youtube/#visibility) to GitLab Unfiltered.
 However, these recordings should not be streamed or published if they contain material non-public information, confidential information, or are required to be kept SAFE;
 * External or internal handbook updates;
 * GitLab issues or merge requests; nor
-* Internal or external communications prepared in relation to _a contentious issue that undermines a critical attribute of our company’s brand and challenges its reputation or impacts, or has the potential to impact, the safety or wellbeing of our team-members which should instead follow the [GitLab Incident Communications Plan](/handbook/marketing/corporate-communications/incident-communications-plan/).
+* Internal or external communications prepared in relation to a contentious issue that undermines a critical attribute of our company’s brand and challenges its reputation or impacts, or has the potential to impact, the safety or wellbeing of our team-members which should instead follow the [GitLab Incident Communications Plan](/handbook/marketing/corporate-communications/incident-communications-plan/).

 The Legal & Corporate Affairs Team will not review materials sent in Slack because [Slack should not be used for obtaining approval](/handbook/communication/#slack); follow this Materials Legal Review Process instead.

-#### External vs internal use
+#### External vs Internal use

 **External use** means materials made available to any company or individual who is not a GitLab team member, including media, marketing audiences, prospects, customers, partners, vendors, community members, and conference attendees.
-Materials published with [public visibility](/handbook/marketing/marketing-operations/youtube/#visibility) on the GitLab Unfiltered YouTube channel, or on any GitLab social media channel, are external.
+Materials published with [public visibility](/handbook/marketing/marketing-operations/youtube/#visibility) on the GitLab Unfiltered YouTube channel or on any GitLab social media channel are external.

 **Internal use** means materials made available solely to GitLab team members.